dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 That is: `enum`, a single identifier for the name, and a block containing a comma separated list of identifiers.

-We propose the following to also be allowed:
+With the enhanced enums feature, a declaration like the following is also allowed:

 ```dart
 enum Name<T extends Object?> with Mixin1, Mixin2 implements Interface1, Interface2 {